Obstetrical nursing: Job description

+Demographics/Outlook

+Obstetrical nurses in the U.S. make an average of about US$148,000 annually plus benefits.
+It can vary depending on location.

+The gender ratio of obstetrical nurses is 3% male and 97% female.
+Furthermore, ethnicities are the following: White 66.2%, Black 10.5%, Hispanic 9.5%, Asian 9%, unknown 4.3% and American Indian and Alaska Native 0.5%.

-Certification for obstetrical nurses
+Education for obstetrical nurses

+Obstetrical nurses typically start as registered nurses, which means that they first obtain a degree or nursing diploma.
+An internship in obstetrics suffices in order to start at an entry-level position.
 The National Certification Corporation (NCC) offers certifications for obstetrical nurses.
-These include RNC-OB (Inpatient Obstetrics), a certification that allows graduate nurses who have completed a bachelor's degree in the US or Canada, who want to expand into obstetrics.
-It is an online exam that costs around $325, and by the end of it they will gain themselves RNC-OB certificates.
-RNC-MNN (Maternal Newborn Nursing) is another online exam that is for certified registered nurses, who have completed their bachelor's degrees in Nursing and have gained experience in the area of newborn nursing, and are wanting to gain a certification/qualification in the area.
-The test costs approximately $325 and they have a 90-day window to complete the actual exam and C-EFM (Electronic Fetal Monitoring).
-This certification is also an online certification exam, for US and Canadian graduate nursing students.
-To do the online certification they are required to be either a licensed registered nurse, nurse practitioner, nurse midwife, physician, physician assistant, or paramedic, according to the US and Canada requirements.
+These include RNC-OB (Inpatient Obstetrics), a certification that allows graduate nurses who have completed a bachelor's degree in the US or Canada to expand into obstetrics.
+In order to gain an RNC-OB certificate, an online exam must be taken.
+RNC-MNN (Maternal Newborn Nursing) is another online exam for certified registered nurses, who have completed their bachelor's degrees in Nursing, have gained experience in the area of newborn nursing and want to gain a certification/qualification in the area.
+They have a 90-day window to complete the actual exam.
+Both tests cost approximately US$325.
+A third online certification is C-EFM (Electronic Fetal Monitoring).
+It is open to licensed registered nurses, nurse practitioners, nurse midwives, physicians, physician assistants, and paramedics, according to the US and Canada requirements.